umeshbalegar/countrydemo/README.md

 ## What I could have done better or imporved.
-1: Some of the things I would definetly would like to add to the application is some monitoring and metrics tools.
+Some of the things I would definetly would like to add to the application is some monitoring and metrics tools.
-  a: Distributed logging
+  - Distributed logging
-  b: An APM monitor (Newrelic) which gives insights on how well the application is doing.
+  - An APM monitor (Newrelic) which gives insights on how well the application is doing.
-  c: An Network tracing agent like zipkin which will make debugging much more easier.
+  - An Network tracing agent like zipkin which will make debugging much more easier.